LingxiTang/LingxiTang.github.io/_projects/NoGRC.md

 __DISCUSSION__

 *So, how well did the GRC system gerrymander?*
   - First set of results kinda showed that the GRC system tend to favour the winning party which, historically, has mostly been the PAP.
-So yes, the GRC system has been a good gerrymandering tool.
+So yes, the GRC system has been a good gerrymandering tool, which is inherently unfair.

-  - But at the same time, we show that, without GRCs, the PAP would hold a supermajority anyway, so effectively, our government would have functioned the same.
-At worst (Anti-PAP scenario), PAP is still popular enough to hold a majority in parliament.
-So, GRC system has been a good but also unnecessary tool for gerrymandering?
+*But an efficient one-party system is good for Singapore!
+If it means a stable government, gerrymandering can stay.*
+  - Well, as we saw in the 'Pro-PAP' and 'Pro-Winner' scenarios, PAP would have been the ruling party with a supermajority.
+  - So, yes, the PAP might have won extra seats due to the GRC system but they're kinda unnecessary.

+  - Worst case ('Anti-PAP'), PAP might have lost their supermajority since 2011, but they would still have a majority and be able to pass laws easily.
+  - Sure, PAP wouldn't have been able to amend the constitution so easily.
+To that, I ask, should our Constitution be amended so easily?
+But that's for another time.

 *Ok, what about the intended purpose of the GRC system?
 Has it ensured minority representation in parliament?*
   - Yes indeed, accusing the GRC system to only be a gerrymandering tactic isn't fair.
 We need to see if it did what it was designed to do.
 But how might we assess that?
 A good start would be to look at minority MPs before and after 1988 and see how that changed.